 Our houses are considered preferred housing, typically housing juniors and seniors.
 There are currently 21 campus-owned houses that this position oversees.
 Each house has 3-5 residents, and eight are themed learning communities.

-The director lives in Davis, and supervises 7 student staff members (3 Davis RAs, 1 Davis Assistant Hall Director, 1 Hayes RA, 2 Campus Houses RAs).
+The hall director lives in Davis, and supervises 10 student staff members (3 Davis RAs, 1 Davis Assistant Hall Director, 2 Campus Houses RAs, 3 McCarthy RAs, and 1 McCarthy Student Hall Manager).

 Franklin is a traditional hall housing 204 residents, primarily sophomores.
 Franklin rooms are suite style, with a bathroom joining two double occupancy rooms.
 The first floor has a cardio pod, while the remaining floors have lounges.

 Hagen and Tiedemann are apartment style preferred housing.
 Hagen houses 140 residents, and Tiedemann houses 124 residents.
-Residents are of preferred status (typcially juniors and seniors).
-The two buildings are connected by the Link, which is the main entrance and houses the Hall Director apartment, Hall Director office, cardio pod, lounge, and the security desk.
+Residents have preferred status (typically juniors and seniors).
+The two buildings are connected by the Link, which is the main entrance and houses the Hall Director apartment, Hall Director office, cardio pod, lounge, and security desk.

 The townhouses are preferred housing, each unit housing 8 junior or senior residents.
 Total resident capacity is 112.

-The director lives on the 2nd floor of the "Link" between Hagen and Tiedemann and supervises 5 student staff members (2 Hagen RAs, 2 Tiedemann RAs, and 1 Townhouses Assistant Hall Director).
+The hall director lives on the 2nd floor of the Link and supervises 5 student staff members (2 Hagen RAs, 2 Tiedemann RAs, and 1 Townhouses Assistant Hall Director).

 Rohlman is a traditional hall housing 202 residents, primarily sophomores.
 Rohlman rooms are suite style, with a bathroom joining two double occupancy rooms.
 The second floor has a cardio pod, while the rest of the floors have lounges.

-The director lives in Rohlman, and supervises 12 student staff members (7 Rohlman RAs, 1 Rohlman Assistant Hall Director, 3 McCarthy RAs, and 1 McCarthy Student Hall Manager).
+The hall director lives in Rohlman, and supervises 9 student staff members (7 Rohlman RAs, 1 Rohlman Assistant Hall Director, 1 Hayes RA).

-Bechtel is a traditional hall housing 140 freshmen residents.
+Bechtel is a traditional hall housing 140 First Year residents.
 Bechtel rooms are suite style, with a bathroom joining two double occupancy rooms.
 Each floor has a lounge.

 North is a mixed building, with each floor having a wing of preferred apartments (juniors/seniors) and a wing of traditional suites (freshmen/sophomores).
 Total resident population is 204.
 The entire building is academic themed.

-The director lives in North, and supervises 14 student staff members (6 Bechtel RAs, 1 Bechtel Assistant Hall Director, 6 North RAs, and 1 North Academic Community Advisor)
+The Residence Life Coordinator lives in North and supervises 14 student staff members (6 Bechtel RAs, 1 Bechtel Assistant Hall Director, 6 North RAs, and 1 North Academic Community Advisor)